 You can also purchase a variety of religious items, such as Bibles, prayer cards, and one-of-a-kind rosaries.
 During the spring and summer months, access to the Carmel Mission Basilica could be limited.
 This is because it is an active parish, and these months are often booked in advance for weddings and special events.
 If you aren't Catholic, don't let this deter you from visiting.
 The grounds are beautiful, and the church itself is an architectural delight.
 You'll find Mission-era art and artifacts as well as Mission Forecourt, a peaceful garden located towards the entrance of the Basilica.

-If you’re intrigued by all that Pebble Beach and Carmel have to offer, reach out to Tim Allen Properties.
-With over $5 billion sold, Tim is the top agent in Carmel and Pebble Beach real estate.
+If you’re intrigued by what you've just read, reach out to the top Carmel and Pebble Beach realtors at Tim Allen Properties.
+With over $5 billion sold, Tim is the top agent in Pebble Beach real estate and Carmel real estate.
 Let him be your guide to the gorgeous homes in this incredible area.

 *Header photo courtesy of Unsplash